1. The atmosphere is the envelope of_____________.

 Explanation: Weather is stable in stratosphere.

-18. The percentage of water vapor in atmosphere varies up to:
+18. The percentage of water vapor in atmosphere varies up to_____________.

 A) 1%